Vision Therapy Testimonial:

 We had the expectation to make the commitment to be successful in completing therapy, so I don't have a recommendation to make the program easier.

-I feel like you understand life is messy and everyone was super mice about being flexible.
+I feel like you understand life is messy and everyone was super nice about being flexible.
 That is a huge relief for busy moms.

 Question: Is there any advice you would like to share with parents starting our program?